 Alcohol and Drug Policy

-Students who break Bridgewater’s alcohol and drug policies will be subject to appropriate disciplinary actions, which may include a range of responses, from notifying parents to academic suspension.
-In the case of possession of illegal drugs, campus police will investigate the incident.
-Violation of Virginia state laws may lead to criminal prosecution.
+Students who violate Bridgewater’s alcohol and drug policies may be subject to appropriate disciplinary actions, which may include a range of responses, from notifying parents to suspension or expulsion.
+Violations of local, state or federal laws may lead to criminal prosecution.

 Conflicts with Roommates or Others

 Living with a roommate is a new experience for most students.
 It’s important to learn to live with others, but it also can be challenging at times.
 If you are involved in a conflict with a roommate, or with someone else on campus, you may request mediation with the assistance of a third party.